 Two researchers, Jonathan Freedman and Scott Fraser, conducted an experiment to find out how to get people to do something they would not normally do.
 The researchers went door to door in a small neighborhood asking people to put signs outside of their home to “Drive Carefully.”
 Only 20 percent of people said yes when asked to put up a large sign.
 However, researchers found that they could get 76 percent of the residents to say yes if they asked them to first put up a smaller three-inch sign.

 This study is the perfect example of how starting with a small request will help you get a ‘yes’ to bigger request later.

 Roger asked me to get my old vacuum from the closet.
 I did.
 He asked me to bring him a box of salt.
 (Yes, I saw it coming but I did it anyway.)
 He began to pour the salt onto my carpet.
 Then (as expected) he ground it in with his foot.
 He took my old vacuum and asked me to let him know when I thought it had sucked up all the salt.
 The motor began to whir and the challenge was on!

 After about 15 passes, I instructed Roger to stop.
 He did.
 Then he reached behind him and rolled over the Kirby G6 – Limited Edition.
 He opened the compartment where the output bag is stored and placed a black, thin pad over it.
-Next, he flipped on the “onboard transmission,” put the vacuum into “drive” and began to vacuum the same area he’d just cleaned with my machine.
+Next, he flipped on the “onboard transmission,” put the vacuum into “drive” (notice how they chose powerful-sounding names that resemble a car engine?) and began to vacuum the same area he’d just cleaned with my machine.

 Just six passes later, he stopped the Kirby, opened the bag latch and pulled out the black pad.
 It was covered with salt!
 It was also covered with dirt, sand, lint, and hair.
 It was extremely gross, not to mention embarrassing!